rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ### Caller Responsiblities

-   1. Callers must assume full responsibility for managing any memory explicitly given to the module functions to populate.
+- Callers must assume full responsibility for managing any memory explicitly given to the module functions to populate.
 This includes proper allocation and de-allocation to prevent memory leaks.

 ### Module Responsibilities

-   1. Modules must independently allocate and de-allocate memory for their internal operations, ensuring efficient resource management.
+ - Modules must allocate and de-allocate memory for their internal operations, ensuring efficient resource management.

-   2. Modules are required to release all internally allocated memory upon closure to prevent resource leaks.
+ - Modules are required to release all internally allocated memory upon closure to prevent resource leaks.

-   3. All module implementations and caller code must strictly adhere to these memory management requirements for optimal performance and system stability.
+ - All module implementations and caller code must strictly adhere to these memory management requirements for optimal performance and system stability.
 Unless otherwise stated specifically in the API documentation.

-   4. All strings used in this module must be null-terminated, meaning they should end with a null character ('\0').
+- All strings used in this module must be zero-terminated.
 This ensures that string functions can accurately determine the length of the string and prevents buffer overflows when manipulating strings.

 TODO: State a footprint requirement.
 Example: This should not exceed XXXX KB.